MUJ-ACM-SCHAP/CompetitiveCoding/README.md

 # Competitive-Programming
-An online collection of notes, slides, assignments and more for the Silver level Web Competitive programming of ACM MUJ SCHAP
+An online collection of notes, slides, assignments and more for the Gold level Competitive Coding class of ACM MUJ SCHAP